 In rendering its December 17, 2008 opinion, Sandler O'Neill performed a variety of financial analyses.
 The following is a summary of the material analyses performed by Sandler O'Neill, but is not a complete description of all the analyses underlying Sandler O'Neill's opinion.
 The summary includes information presented in tabular format.
 In order to fully understand the financial analyses, these tables must be read together with the accompanying text.
-The tables alone do not constitute a complete description of the financial analyses of the paraticular circumstances.
-The process involving subjective judgments as to the most appropriate and relevant methods of financial analysis and the application of those methods to the particular circumstances.
+The tables alone do not constitute a complete description of the financial analyses.
+The preparation of a fairness opinion is a complex process involving subjective judgments as to the most appropriate and relevant methods of financial analysis and the application of those methods to the particular circumstances.
 The process, therefore, is not necessarily susceptible to a partial analysis or summary description.
-Sandler O'Neill believes that is analyses must be considered as a whole and that selecting portions of the factors and analyses could create an incomplete view of the evaluation process underlying its opinion.
+Sandler O'Neill believes that its analyses must be considered as a whole and that selecting portions of the factors and analyses considered without considering all factors and analyses, or attempting to ascribe relative weights to some or all such factors and analyses, could create an incomplete view of the evaluation process underlying its opinion.
 Also, no company included in Sandler O'Neill's comparative analyses described below is identical to Provident or M&T and no transaction is identical to the merger.
-Accordingly, an analysis of comparable companies or transactions involves complex consideration and judgments concerning differences in financial and operating characteristics of the companies and other factors that could affect the public trading values or merger transaction values, as the case may be, of Provident or M&T and the companies to which they are being compared.
+Accordingly, an analysis of comparable companies or transactions involves complex considerations and judgments concerning differences in financial and operating characteristics of the companies and other factors that could affect the public trading values or merger transaction values, as the case may be, of Provident or M&T and the companies to which they are being compared.